-One of the major issues facing persons with quadriplegia is the need for breathing assistance.
+One of the major issues facing persons with quadriplegia/tetraplegia is the need for breathing assistance.
 While an injury at the C5 vertebrae or lower typically does not affect breathing, injuries above the C4 do often require ventilatory assistance.
-Individuals with injuries at the C1 and C2 level are dependent on assistance for breathing.
-Typically, this has been provided by mechanical ventilators using positive pressure ventilation, though other options have become available.
+Individuals with injuries at the C1 and C2 level are totally dependent on assisted breathing.
+Typically, this has been provided by mechanical ventilators using positive pressure ventilation, though other options are available.
 The Avery Diaphragm Pacing System is one such option and is typically preferred over traditional mechanical ventilation.

 POSITIVE AIRWAY PRESSURE (PAP) VENTILATORS

 Mechanical Ventilation is used to permanently or temporarily replace or assist with breathing through artificial means.
-Traditionally, permanent or semi-permanent mechanical ventilation comes from positive airway pressure (PAP) ventilators.
-A PAP ventilator will force oxygen into the lungs, and help with the exhalation of carbon dioxide through suction.
+Traditionally, permanent or temporary mechanical ventilation comes from positive airway pressure (PAP) ventilators.
+A PAP ventilator will force oxygen into the lungs, and help with the exhalation of carbon dioxide.
 Though this may help those who cannot breathe effectively on their own, this is not the natural breathing pattern, which utilizes negative pressure to draw air into the lungs.

 First, PAP ventilators are boxy machines that attach via a tracheostomy, or in some cases, via a tube and a mask that fits over the nose and mouth.
 These may not only be uncomfortable, but may limit mobility and day-to-day activity.
-The volume level of most mechanical ventilators also may make social situations difficult.
+Also, the noise level of most mechanical ventilators makes social situations difficult.

 In addition, a PAP ventilator does not closely match a person’s natural breathing pattern, which occurs through negative airway pressure.
-The body normally draws air in and exhales air out; a PAP ventilator will force air in and suck air out, which many people find uncomfortable.
+The body normally draws air in; a PAP ventilator will force air in, which many people find uncomfortable.

-There is also the possibility of airway injury, ventilator-assisted pneumonia, and collapsed lungs, among other complications.
+PAP also carries the possibility of airway injury, ventilator-assisted pneumonia, and collapsed lungs, among other complications.

 Financial implications for mechanical ventilation must also be considered.
 Rental fees and disposable medical supplies associated with mechanical ventilation, for example, are an additional cost.
-In addition, there may be high costs of frequent hospital stays because of ventilator-assisted pneumonia (VAP) and the medications to fight such infections.
-Rental of a mechanical ventilator and the associated costs typically range from $18,000-$30,000 per year.
+In addition, there may be high costs of frequent hospital stays and readmissions because of ventilator-assisted pneumonia (VAP) and the medications to fight such infections.

 OTHER OPTIONS FOR BREATHING ASSISTANCE